OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 More ways to participate and have an influence

 Helsinki inhabitants have several other options alongside OmaStadi when it comes to participating in city decision-making and having an influence.
-Residents are always free to submit a local resident’s initiative, provide feedback on the city's activities and voice their opinion on city planning, as well as attend mayor's resident evenings and vote in municipal elections.
+Residents are always free to submit a municipal resident’s initiative, provide feedback on the city's activities and voice their opinion on city planning, as well as attend mayor's residents’ evenings and vote in municipal elections.

 The City of Helsinki also works to connect city workers with the wishes and needs of the capital’s different neighbourhoods.
 This is partly ensured by the city’s borough liaisons, a team of outreach professionals who were hired to interface with residents in each of the city’s major districts.
 The liaisons also promote cooperation between local residents and organisations in the area.

-All residents over the age of 13 are eligible to vote on OmaStadi proposals, but in addition to this, young people can make a difference at their school, for example, with the help of the Youth Budget, initially known by the name of RuutiBudjetti.
+All residents over the age of 13 are eligible to vote on OmaStadi proposals, but in addition to this, young people can make a difference at their school, for example, through the Youth Budget, initially known by the name of RuutiBudjetti.

 Many schools utilise the OmaStadi participatory budgeting initiative when instructing their students about different kinds of civil engagement and participation.
 It is an effective way for Helsinki residents to have a wide-ranging influence in the working of their hometown.